inerd89/www-hcaef/pages/programs.md

 Banner Program Button:
 - Title: Donate to the PAEC
   URL: "#"
-Banner Program Image: test.jpg
+Banner Program Image: "/uploads/paec-width1200.jpg"
 layout: programs
 ---

-HCAEF supports a wide variety of programs and initiatives.
+We are committed to empowering the arts and providing arts experiences in our community.
+We have developed a variety of programs designed to promote the arts, assist inspiring artists and keep the arts in our schools.